MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/filters-copilot.md

 > - Your administrator needs to enable Copilot in Microsoft Fabric.
 > - Your F64 of P1 capacity needs to be in one of the regions listed in this article, Fabric regions availability.
 If it isn't, you can't use Copilot.
 You administrator needs to enable the tenant switch before you start using Copilot.
 See the article Copilot tenant settings for details.
-> - If your tenant or capacity is outside the US or France, Copilot is disabled by default unelss your Fabric tenant admin enables the Data sent to Azure Open AI can be processed outside your tenant's geographic region, compliance boundary, or national cloud instance tenant setting in the Fabric Admin portal.
+> - If your tenant or capacity is outside the US or France, Copilot is disabled by default unless your Fabric tenant admin enables the Data sent to Azure Open AI can be processed outside your tenant's geographic region, compliance boundary, or national cloud instance tenant setting in the Fabric Admin portal.
-> - Copilot in Microsoft Fabric is't supported on trial SKUs.
+> - Copilot in Microsoft Fabric isn't supported on trial SKUs.
 Only paid SKUs (F76 or higher, or P1 or higher) are supported.

 ## Get started with standard filter prompts

 To get started, select the **Copilot** button in the ribbon in the Power BI service.
 In the service, the button is available in both edit mode and view mode.

-A screenshot of a computer
+copilot-filters-copilot-icon.png A screenshot of a computer

 Once the copilot pane is open, make sure that there are existing slicers and filters on the report.
 For now, Copilot is only able to interact with existing filters on the report.
 It can't create new filters.